-The Wild Beer Co is a Somerset-based brewery who have recently set up this slick restaurant/bar in their ‘spiritual home of Bristol’.
+Another example of great marketing in Bristol is The Wild Beer Co.
+This is a Somerset-based brewery who have recently set up this slick restaurant/bar in their ‘spiritual home of Bristol’.

-Located in the shiny new Whapping Wharf development, the Wild Beer Co at Whapping Wharf has floor to ceiling windows making it the perfect place to nurse a pint while you people-watch over the Bristol harbour.
+Located in the shiny new Whapping Wharf development, the Wild Beer Co at Whapping Wharf has floor to ceiling windows.
+This makes it the perfect place to nurse a pint while you people-watch over the Bristol harbour.

 Take a look at the drinks menu and you’ll understand why they use the message ‘Drink WILDLY different’, which suggests that the customer won’t be getting a standard larger at the bar.
 Each bottled beer comes with tasting notes, ranging from ‘Lager + Smoking + Cherry Wood + Sage’ (Smoke ‘n’ Barrels Spring) to ‘Sourdough Culture + Oak Fermentation’ (Sourdough).